Showing posts with label Oliver Reed. Show all posts

 The Triple Echo marks the film debut of television & theater actor Brian Deacon

-From compassion and homesickness, the two strike up a tentative friendship.
-Out of loneliness and need—him: to forget the war, her: to remember who she was before the war—an incautious romance develops.
-(The film references but fails to specify the couple’s age difference.
-In real life, Glenda Jackson is Brian Deacon's senior by 13 years.)
+Driven by compassion and homesickness, the two embark on a tentative friendship.
+Motivated by loneliness and need—him: to forget the war, her: to remember who she was before the war—an impulsive romance unfolds.
+(The film hints at but does not clarify the couple’s age difference.
+In reality, Glenda Jackson is 13 years older than Brian Deacon.)

-They spend their extended leave together on the farm.
-The undisturbed seclusion provides an artificial Eden so lullingly appealing to the discontented squaddy that when the time comes to return to camp, he decides to make his temporary absence a permanent one by deserting and going AWOL.
+They spend the soldier's extended leave together on the farm.
+The undisturbed seclusion providing an artificial Eden so lullingly appealing to the discontented "squaddy" (private soldier) that when the time comes to return to camp, he decides to make his temporary absence a permanent one by deserting and going AWOL.
 Barton's abrupt decision precipitates an equally hastily-arrived-at solution from Alice: to elude detection and avoid capture, Barton must grow out his hair and nails, dress in women’s clothing, and assume the identity of Jill, a fictional younger sister visiting to help out on the farm.

 Confinement brings unforeseeable conflicts of personality, and almost immediately, their relationship begins to buckle under the day-to-day strain of impersonation, complicity, and apprehension.
 Alice, implicated in Barton’s desertion yet sensing she’s the only one to grasp its seriousness, grows more fault-finding and resentful as feelings of “caring about” splinter into “being responsible for.”
 Meanwhile, the battle-resistant Barton, holed up indoors and chafing at the irony of his great escape resulting in only a greater loss of freedom, finds himself embroiled in a battle with himself as he tries to simultaneously suppress and understand what both he and Alice perceive, but cannot find the words to talk about: his subtle, inner responsiveness to externally gender-identifying as a woman.